 This master plan was created as part of a larger project to identify future needs for the Olmsted County Park System as a whole and for each individual park unit within the County.
-During the spring and summer of 2016, the project staff and consultant team worked to develop plans for Chester Woods Park, Oxbow Park and Zollman Zoo, Root River Park, the White Bridge Fishing Pier, and the Olmsted County Park System.
+During the spring and summer of 2016, the project staff and consultant team worked to develop plans for Chester Woods Park, Oxbow Park and Zollman Zoo, Root River Park, Lake Zumbro Park (formerly White Bridge Fishing Pier), and the Olmsted County Park System.
 The following process was used for all parks:

-- " Organization & Inventory (April): background research, site visits, and field inventory - " Site and Needs Assessment (May): stakeholder engagement, public meeting, and summarization of issues and opportunities - " Concept Development (May-June): preliminary concepts developed for each park, and reviewed by staff, Park Commission and public - " Prepare Master Plans and Approvals (July-September): cost estimates and implementation plans are prepared, master plan document is assembled, draft documents reviewed by staff, Park Commission, and public, and approved by County Board.
+- " Organization & Inventory (April): background research, site visits, and field inventory - " Site and Needs Assessment (May): stakeholder engagement, public meeting, and summarization of issues and opportunities - " Concept Development (May-June): preliminary concepts developed for each park, and reviewed by staff, Park Commission and public - " Prepare Master Plans and Approvals (July-September): cost estimates and implementation plans are prepared, master plan document is assembled, draft documents reviewed by staff, Park Commission, and public, and approved by County Board. - " Parks staff will review the master plans on a 5-year cycle to make necessary updates to each of the plans.